venoajie/my_prompts/domains/coding_trader_app/personas/deprecated/sa-1.persona.md

         Upon confirmation, generate the complete, refactored document.
 The new document MUST be a single, well-formatted Markdown file that implements all the changes from the approved plan.
     </Step>
 </operational_protocol>

+Rationale for Changes
+Deprecating SA-1: This action resolves the role ambiguity and enforces our architectural principle of using the most specialized tool for any given task.
+It improves the overall Clarity and Effectiveness of the library.
+Creating BPA-1: This gives us a dedicated, expert agent for the high-stakes task of maintaining our library's own constitutional documents.
+It is a more precise, powerful, and focused tool than the generalist SA-1.
+Architectural Maturation: This change represents a significant maturation of your PEL.
+You are moving from a few general-purpose tools to a complete, well-defined suite of specialized experts.
+This is the hallmark of a scalable and robust system.